How to Design an Email Template

 5. Use left-margin justification and semi-bold for subheaders.

-This is not the full guide on how to design an email template, but the most important issues to be considered.
-If you put them into practice, you will be able to create the great user experience.
+This is not the full guide on how to design an email template, but the most critical issues to be considered.
+If you put them into practice, you will be able to create a great user experience.